celo-org/docs/docs/celo-codebase/protocol/transactions/escrow.md

 ## Overview

 The Escrow smart contract ([escrow.sol](https://github.com/celo-org/celo-monorepo/blob/6b6ce69fde8f4868b54abd8dd267e5313c3ddedd/packages/protocol/contracts/identity/Escrow.sol)) is a [Core Contract](../../../learn/celo-stack#celo-core-contracts) on Celo that lets users make escrowed payments.
 In short, Alice can make a payment to Bob, before Bob has a Celo account.
-This is particularly useful when Alice wants to invite Bob to Celo by making an escrowed payment he claim after creating an account.
+This is particularly useful when Alice wants to invite Bob to Celo by making an escrowed payment to him, which he can claim after creating an account.

-The contract provides two options for making escrowed payments:
+The contract provides two options for claiming an escrowed payment:

-1. using the recipient's phone number as proof of identity
+1. using the recipient's phone number as proof of identity, and
-2. using a secret private key shared by the sender as proof of identity
+2. using a secret private key as proof of identity.

 The payments are stored in the contract and can be withdrawn by the recipient or the sender (more in this below).

 ## Payment flows

-For ease of reference, here is some terminology for this page:
+For ease of reference, here is some terminology for the following page:

 - Alice is the "**sender**"
 - Bob is the "**recipient**"